ErnstHot/TypeScript-for-Max/README.md

 # TypeScript for Cycling '74 Max / MSP / Jitter

-Examples showing how to use the Maxx Javascript type definitions available from NPM and more broadly how to compile Javascript that Max can run.
+Examples showing how to use the Max Javascript type definitions available as part of the DefinitelyTyped project and more broadly how to compile Javascript that Max can run.

 `npm install @types/maxmsp --save-dev`